osuosl/timesync/source/draft_model.rst

 Each object is listed with the fields it consists of.
 Type represents the type of data passed; it may represent data types (such as "string" or "array") or formats (such as "ISO date").
-Required_post represents whether "empty" values are accepted: ``true`` means that values must be complete, while ``false`` means that values such as an empty string or array are valid.
+POST Required represents whether "empty" values are accepted: ``true`` means that values must be complete, while ``false`` means that values such as an empty string or array are valid.